MattanMohel/jester-rs/README.md

 Progns enable a unique feature of S-Expression languages: the Read-Eval-Print-Loop, aka REPL

-A REPL works under the principle of 'last thing evaluated is returned'
+A REPL works under the same principle of 'last thing evaluated is returned'

 ```
 ; Jester Script REPL